Trauma Counseling and Recovery

 Complex Trauma and Dissociation

-in response to trauma we leave; that is the first step towards dissociation.
+In response to trauma we leave; that is the first step towards dissociation.
 There is, however, a continuum of adaptive responses that reflect our degree of alertness and detachment.
 At one end is distraction.
 At the other end is a numbing and a splitting off of the experience and all of the components (thoughts, emotions, sensations, feelings) that accompany it.
 When child abuse is severe and ongoing, there is a compartmentalization of the memories that have split off into separate and distinct personalities.
 It is the brain’s only way to adapt to an intensely stressful situation.

 Some experience numbness, some depersonalization and some have what was formerly called multiple personality disorder, now referred to as dissociative identity disorder.
+Chronic and intense developmental trauma can result in split-off parts of the self, akin to what has been seen in the Three Faces of Eve or Sybil, or more recently glamourized Hollywood depictions.
+This is real, and with the appropriate therapist, treatable.

 Dissociation plays a role in addictions and the failure to establish healthy relationships.
 Individuals who struggle with complex trauma and dissociation are laden with loneliness, isolation, emotional dysregulation and the inability to experience attunement and secure a healthy attachment.